Brittany: Symbols

 The modern flag of Brittany was designed in 1923.
 It is called Gwenn ha Du ("white and black" in Breton) and it features eleven ermine spots (their number may vary) and nine stripes, the black ones represent the Breton speaking historical dioceses, and the white ones symbolise the gallo speaking dioceses.
 The flag was created to replace the traditional ermine plain standard, considered too aristocratic and royalist.
 It was inspired by the American flag and the British Red Ensign.
 Since the 1920s, the flag has become very popular and it is flown from a large number of institutions.
 Apart from the ermine flag, Breton historic banners include the Kroaz Du, a white flag with a black cross, the perfect negative of the Cornish flag.

 The ermine was the badge of several dukes of Brittany.

 The coat of arms of Brittany, ermine plain, was adopted by John III in 1316.
 Ermine had been used in Brittany long before, and there is no clue to its origin.
 It was probably chosen by the dukes because of its similarity with the French fleur-de-lis.
 The ermine, or stoat, as an animal became the badge of John IV at the end of the 14th century.
 It appeared later on numerous locations, including churches and castles.
 According to popular traditions, Anne of Brittany was hunting with her court when she saw a white ermine who preferred to die than to cross a dirty marsh.
 This episode would have inspired the duchess' motto : "Potius mori quam foedari" ("rather death than dishonour").
 The motto has later been reused by Breton regiments, local World War II Resistants and cultural movements.

 The Breton anthem, although not official, is Bro Gozh ma Zadoù – ("Old Land of My Fathers").
 It re-employs both the Welsh anthem's music and that of "Bro Goth agan Tasow" (the national anthem of Cornwall; its lyrics were written at the end of the 19th century).

-Colloquial Breton emblems include the Celtic triskelion, the menhirs and dolmens, local dishes such as the galettes, the Bigouden headdress and the traditional black round hat, the fisherman and his yellow raincoat, etc. BZH is a common abbreviation for "Breizh" ("Brittany" in Breton) and people often put BZH stickers on their car-plates, although it is forbidden under French laws. .bzh is an approved Internet top level domain for the Breton culture and languages.
+Colloquial Breton emblems include the Celtic triskelion, the menhirs and dolmens, local dishes such as the galettes, the bigoudène headdress and the traditional black round hat, the fisherman and his yellow raincoat, etc. BZH is a common abbreviation for "Breizh" ("Brittany" in Breton) and people often put BZH stickers on their car-plates, although it is forbidden under French laws. .bzh is an approved Internet top level domain for the Breton culture and languages.